MarshallAsbury/admera/README.md

 - Code quality
     - Is the code up to common development standards?

-You may complete the following assessment in any programming language you like.
+You may complete the following assessment in any programming language you'd like.
-However, you must implement each solution with only default, basic data structures.
+However, you may not use any libraries or third party modules that trivialize the problem.

-No external libraries or modules are allowed.
+For example, using the heapq module in python3 for Problem A is not allowed.

 # Problem A
 1. Design a Binary Heap